Danish Museum will close for a month

 When the museum reopens later in February, its permanent exhibits and the temporary exhibit Papirklip: A Global and Traditional Art will again be on view, with an additional exhibit about the art of tattooing opening for Tivoli Fest on Memorial Day weekend.

-Last year the museum welcomed approximately 3,500 visitors through its doors, with an additional 200 visitors to its Genealogy Center (4210 Main Street).
+Last year the museum welcomed approximately 3,500 visitors through its doors, with an additional 200 visitors to its Genealogy Center at 4210 Main Street.
 The Genealogy Center, which serves as the museum’s research library, has a small exhibit focused on local homesteading.
 The center will remain open for its usual hours of Tuesday — Friday, 9 a.m. to 4 p.m.
 Museum staff will be available for emails and phone calls as usual, and the museum’s Design Store will be fulfilling orders received.
-The museum may be reached at info@danishmuseum.org<mailto:info@danishmuseum.org> or (712) 764-7001.
+The museum may be reached at info@danishmuseum.org or (712) 764-7001.

 Free virtual museum visit: Click around to explore the building’s public spaces at https://www.danishmuseum.org/explore/virtual-tour